sebastiansutter/techguides/pages/cipbootcamp/cipbootcamp.md

 21. You can monitor the installation from Helm Releases in the ICP UI or via the command line using `kubectl get pods -n acemq`.
 Once you see your pod up and running, you can navigate to the UI via `Workload` ->`Helm releases`.
 Find your MQ instance and click on it.
 22. Scroll down a bit and Locate the `Service` section.
 Click on the  URL that is called `mq-dev-ibm-mq`
 23. Under `Service Details` locate the URL called `console-HTTPs`.
 This will start up the MQ Console.
 Login with the credentials of `admin/admin`
-23. You Have view your pre-configured MQ instance.
+23. You can now review your pre-configured MQ instance.

 ## Event Streams